Tarini2005/stamped_and_sealed1/README.md

-# Python Package Exercise

-An exercise to create a Python package, build it, test it, distribute it, and use it.
-See [instructions](./instructions.md) for details.

-## Features
 *CodeJester* is a Python package designed to make coding more fun with simple text transformations and feel-good messages.
 It includes four features: reversing text, converting words into leetspeak, generating random compliments for developers, and generating random fortunes for developers.

 The **Reverse Text** function flips any string backward, giving a fun twist to your input.
 The **Leetspeak** converter transforms text into a stylized hacker-style format (e.g., "hello" becomes "h3ll0").
 The **Developer Compliments** feature provides developers with encouraging messages like "Your code is a masterpiece in the making" or "You're a debugging pro," based on the type of compliment you choose (debugging, coding, or motivational).
 Inspired by fortune cookies, the **Fortune** function provides developers with fortunes like "Your potential is limited only by your imagination" or "First, solve the problem.
 Then, write the code," based on a chosen theme (inspirational, funny, or programming).